What Does an AI Automation Consultant Actually Do?

 How to spot a good one (vs. hype)

-A few green flags worth looking for.
+A few things worth looking for.

 - They start with your problem, not their product.
 The first question should be about where you're losing time, not which AI tool to buy.

 - They give you a roadmap you own.
-Clear, plain-language, with an honest payoff estimate, not a black box.
+Clear, plain language, with an honest payoff estimate, not a black box.

 - They'll tell you "not yet."
 If automation won't help you, a good advisor says so.
 An honest "not yet" is worth more than a sale.